Updated: 17 October 2023 |

 Don’t walk through the ‘arch’ under the building ahead, but turn left, (keeping the basin on your left, with a good view back across the West Dock).

-Immediately in front of you is a most unusual structure – for some years a Starbucks coffee shop, then a noodle restaurant.
-It’s been Azimut Café London since 2021.
+Immediately in front of you is a most unusual structure – for some years a Starbucks coffee shop, then a noodle restaurant, then Azimut Café from 2021.
+It’s presently awaiting a new tenant.
 The building was originally the ‘Jubilee Coronarium’ and despite its classically inspired design it was only erected in 1977.
 Designed as an open-sided ‘chapel’ to celebrate the Queen’s Silver Jubilee, its eight Doric columns were salvaged from one of the warehouses that were pulled down during the docks’ redevelopment.
 Interestingly, it’s said to be on the site of the original Church of St Katharine that was demolished when the docks were built.

 However, don’t walk on yet.
 Turn around and look at the wall of the building behind you, where above the cash machine you can see the ‘translucent block’ that was the original monolith created for Stanley Kubrick’s 1968 film ‘2001 – A Space Odyssey’.
 It had been carved out of a solid block of a type of acrylic, but when Kubrick saw it he felt that its transparency didn’t “add to the film’s mystery”, so he asked for another one to be made and this was carved from black basalt that came from Scandinavia.
 However, the original was never destroyed and was eventually discovered in Elstree Studios.
 A London-based Bratislavan sculptor bought it and when he was later commissioned to make a sculpture for the 1977 Queen’s Silver Jubilee celebrations, he carved a crown into the block.